New Roots: The food is local. The story is global.

 Micro-Training Farm Program

-With a two-acre farm site in West Valley City and a new, 13-acre site in Draper, UT – New Roots is providing refugee farmers with the opportunity to grow and market a variety of crops.
+With two farm sites leased through Salt Lake County—Redwood Road, a two-acre farm site in West Valley City, and Wheadon, a 13-acre farm site in Draper—New Roots provides refugee farmers with the opportunity to grow and market a variety of crops.
 Through the direct selling of produce to consumers, the farmers are able to achieve greater economic independence by earning supplemental income for their families.
 The Redwood Road Micro-Training Farm provides large plots of land for farmers to cultivate, building their capacity to earn additional income.
-New Roots' most advanced farmers are taking on larger plots of land at the new Wheadon farm site in Draper.
-With the increase in production, farmers are hoping to expand to new markets.
-Training and technical assistance is given to over 20 farmers from countries as diverse as Sudan, Burma, Bhutan, Chad, Somalia and Burundi.
+New Roots' most advanced farmers are expanding to the Draper farm site where they are working to expand into new markets.
+Training and technical assistance is given to over 36 farmers from countries as diverse as Sudan, Burma, Bhutan, Chad, Somalia and Burundi.

-You can find New Roots produce and meet the farmers at the Sunnyvale Farmers Market every Saturday from June 2018 to October 2018 and at the Liberty Park Market every Friday night.
+You can find New Roots produce and meet the farmers at the Sunnyvale Farmers Market every Saturday from June to October, at the New Roots Farmers Market at Central Park on Tuesday evenings from July to September, and at the Liberty Park Market every Friday night.

 Support New Roots!